kokatoo/kokatoo.github.io/_posts/2020-10-07-hypothesis-testing-part4.markdown

   ylab = "Response",
   xlab = "Treatment",
   trace.label = "Gender",
   main = "Interaction between Treatment and Gender"
 )
 {% endhighlight %}

 ![](/assets/img/interaction1.png)

-With higher-order factorial designs, variation among groups are broken down into main effects for each independent variables, two-way interaction between each pair of independent variables, three-way among each trio, and etc. Similar to two-way factorial design, error sum o fsquares is the snum of squared differences within each cell.
+With higher-order factorial designs, variation among groups are broken down into main effects for each independent variables, two-way interaction between each pair of independent variables, three-way among each trio, and etc. Similar to two-way factorial design, error sum of squares is the num of squared differences within each cell.

 In Part 5, we will explore Random and Mixed Models .
 Stay tuned!